DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 # Enterprise Architecture Principles

-Principles are general rules and guidelines, intended to be enduring and seldom amended, that inform and support the way in which the DfE fulfils its vision and principles.
-They reflect a level of consensus across the enterprise and embody the spirit and thinking of the enterprise architecture.
+Principles are general rules and guidelines that inform and support the way in which the DfE fulfils its vision and objectives.
+They are intended to be enduring and seldom amended.
+They reflect a level of consensus across the organisation (our 'enterprise') and embody the spirit and thinking of the enterprise architecture.

-Requirements gathering provide user needs and wants, principles provide the guidance to meet those needs.
+Discovery, user research and requirements gathering provide user needs and wants; principles provide the guidance to meet those needs.

 Throughout these principles, we refer to specific points of the UK Government [Service Standard](https://www.gov.uk/service-manual/service-standard) and [Technology Code of Practice](https://www.gov.uk/government/publications/technology-code-of-practice/technology-code-of-practice), that underpin use of these principles.